JoaoHenrique12/fips205/DEVOPS.md

 # DevOps

-Use make install-ci-tools to install all explained tools below.
+Use make install-ci-tools to install locally all the explained tools below.

 ## Commit Lint

 [Why use conventional commits ?](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits)

-To lint commit messages in this repository was used [commitlint writen in go](https://github.com/conventionalcommit/commitlint).
+To lint commit messages in this repository was used [commitlint written in go](https://github.com/conventionalcommit/commitlint).

 ```bash
 go install github.com/conventionalcommit/commitlint@latest